Nerve Conduction Velocity

 What happens during the NCV test?

-The NCV is performed by a neurologist (a doctor who specializes in brain and nerve disorders), although a technologist may also perform some portions of the test.
+The NCV is done by a neurologist.
+This is a doctor who specializes in brain and nerve

 Generally, an NCV procedure follows this process: